MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/_posts/2025-08-18-Tenure-Portfolio-Year-4.md

 You can learn more about my teaching philosophy below and I hope you enjoy the subsequent linked materials.

 ## Highlight of fourth year additions to the portfolio
-I published a peer-reviewed article in _The American Biology Teacher_ about my innovative teaching approaches to introductory biology at Skyline.
-It is currently, in press.
+I published a peer-reviewed article in _The American Biology Teacher_ about my **innovative teaching approaches to introductory biology at Skyline**.
+It is currently in press.

+This year alone, I have published **four additional peer-reviewed articles**, in three of which I am first author, in internationally recognized journals like _The Journal of Heredity_, _The American Journal of Botany_, and _Madroño_.
+See CV.
+The research done at Skyline has led to the development of **new lab exericises** and **three honors projects**.
+Additionally, the collaborations developed by this research has led to **Skyline students obtaining lab experience** at institutions like The California Academy of Sciences and SF State.

 ## Teaching Philosophy (click on links)
 [Here](https://michaelsongagradstudent.github.io/blog/2022/10/12/Teaching-Philosophy) is a statement of my teaching philosophy, updated 2025.